goyamamoto/effetune/docs/plugins/reverb.md

 ## FDN Reverb

 A sophisticated reverb effect based on Feedback Delay Network (FDN) architecture using a Hadamard diffusion matrix.
 This creates rich, complex reverberation with excellent density and natural decay characteristics, perfect for enhancing your music listening experience with immersive spatial effects.
+The algorithm now performs processing in the frequency domain for significantly better performance on modest hardware.

 ### Listening Experience Guide
 - Natural Room Feel: